Canop/jacquerie/README.md

 * it's lighter
 * it's faster
 * it does all the things like jQuery
+* it's educational.
+You can read and understand the code because it doesn't need to be as smart as jQuery fighting against obsolete browsers.
+And it certainly doesn't try to be *clever*.

 ### Why you really should stick with jQuery